navaehsan/gene_expression_prediction_1/README.md

 ## gene_expression_estimation_functions.ipynb

-This notebooks provide functions in R used in the above example that will read the AFC file and predict the gene expression.
+This notebook provides functions in R used in the above example that will read the AFC file and predict the gene expression.

 ## gene_expression_lookupTable.R